 Many academic and workforce programs, courses and student groups at Grayson College are involved in Service Learning.
 So, what is Service Learning?
 Service Learning is not just volunteering.
 The work that students do should be tied to 2 or 3 learning outcomes for the course and faculty should be able to prove that they have met the learning outcomes.
-Usually, the service learning project is for a grade in the class.
+Usually, the service-learning project is for a grade in the class.
 It can be a single assignment or a project.
 The faculty member decides the hour requirement.
 Service Learning is a pedagogy (a teaching method).
 It should be discipline specific and utilized to meet academic objectives.
 It should be faculty-led and be part of a grade requirement.
-Often, students are encouraged to select a service learning project that is related to his or her career goal.
+Often, students are encouraged to select a service-learning project that is related to his or her career goal.

 How Does It Work?
-Steps in Service Learning
+Steps in Service Learning:

-- 1. Faculty member defines the Learning Objectives - 2.
-Students Define and Research Community Need - 3.
-Partner with a Community Agency - 4.
-Determine the Specific Project - 5.
-Students Do Research Prior to Service - 6.
-Students Perform ServiceReflect On Experience and Assess Learning - More Specific Details will be explained in individual courses, programs or student organizations.
+- 1. Faculty member defines the learning objectives - 2.
+Students define and research community need - 3.
+Partner with a community agency - 4.
+Determine the specific project - 5.
+Students do research prior to service - 6.
+Students perform service, reflect on experience and assess learning - 7.
+More specific details will be explained in individual courses, programs or student organizations.

-6.11 STUDENT ABSENCES ON RELIGIOUS HOLY DAYS
+6.12 STUDENT ABSENCES ON RELIGIOUS HOLY DAYS